Tag Archives: Gil Kane

 JURASSiC PARK #3: CUDDLY CARNiVORE

 Don’t let the rather playful, pet-like Tyrannosaurus rex on the cover put you off, this is not a sanitised version of Spielberg’s monster movie.
-Things really do kick off for Dark Horse International‘s UK version of Jurassic Park comic this month, as Dennis Nedry puts his plan into action just as the unfortunate coincidence of a tropical storm hits the remote island of Isla Nublar.
+Things really do kick off for Dark Horse International‘s UK version of Jurassic Park comic this issue, as Dennis Nedry puts his plan into action just as the unfortunate coincidence of a tropical storm hits the remote island of Isla Nublar.

-But before we get to that let’s take a look at some of the other bits and bobs from this issue.
+But before we get to that let’s take a look at some of the other bits and bobs included.
 The full comics checklist returns, featuring all five of the publisher’s UK titles and an extensive list of imports.
 You’ll notice the next issue of Jurassic Park has no specific date and I’ll get to that at the end of the review.
 There’s also an advertisement for possibly the worst idea in clothing ever to grace anybody’s chest.
 It’s difficult to make out but those of us who are old enough will remember these ridiculous t-shirts with a horrible rubber dinosaur sticking out, Alien-style.
 I remember there being Yoda ones in the shops too and they were just as garish.

-But the issue opens up with the biggest competition yet on page two and oh, how this takes me back.
+The issue opens up with the biggest competition yet on page two and oh, how this takes me back.
 My friend had a Sega Mega Drive back then and, while we never played this game, I’m reminded of the weekly trips to the local video store to rent the latest games.
 The writer certainly seems just as enthused.
 (It’s definitely a step up from glow-in-the-dark stickers.)
-If only this kind of hype were evident on the editorial page every month instead of the straight contents list we got instead.
+If only this kind of hype were evident on the editorial page every issue instead of the straight contents list we got instead.
 It’s not like there wasn’t a lot of Jurassic Park news to get hyped about after all.

 The constant presence of rain in the background and the subdued colours envelop the reader in the cold, wet nighttime scene.

 Clearly there was an excited human team behind the comic.
-Readers who had seen the movie a few months previous in cinemas would definitely have been looking forward to this issue too.
+Readers who had seen the movie in cinemas would definitely have been looking forward to this issue too.
 Things kick off with the sick Triceratops scene now playing out like the movie after last issue’s cliffhanger.
 As it turns out, the supposedly terrifying creature (which wouldn’t have harmed them anyway) just collapses when the story begins, which makes that cliffhanger a bit of a cheat.

 The scene uses more dialogue from the book that didn’t make it into the final cut of the movie, specifically the resolution of what made her sick in the first place which really showcased Dr. Ellie Satler, so it’s nice to have these details back in the comic.